 The Natural History division cares for the state collections in the disciplines of zoology and geology.
-The botanical collections of the Museum were transferred to the National Botanic Gardens in 1970.

 The Natural History collections comprise approximately two million specimens.
 The largest of the collections, in terms of numbers, is the extensive insect collection, which accounts for approximately half of all specimens.
 As with all of the natural science holdings of the Museum there is a surprising amount of material from outside Ireland.
 Much of this is a legacy of the 19th Century British Empire, when Dublin was one of its most significant and populous cities, and Irish scientists and keen amateurs staffed the largest navy in the world and were involved in numerous expeditions to far away places.

 You can find out more about the Collections housed in the National Museum of Ireland - Natural History under Natural History in the Collections area.